Type 95 Ha-Go light tank: Survivors

 A number of Type 95 Ha-Go tanks have been preserved at museums around the world.
 In 2007, the Oregon Military Museum sponsored the complete reconstruction of a Type 95 light tank.
 The tank is no longer operational, however, as the original engine encountered mechanical issues and lost oil pressure during a test drive.
 A second running Type-95 recovered from a Pacific island and restored largely in Poland is currently on loan to the Tank Museum at Bovington UK by its private owner.
-Following restoration and public debut at Bovington Tankfest 2019 this vehicle was sold to a Japanese buyer and the plan is to return it to Japan for presentation and public display.
+Following restoration and public debut at Bovington Tankfest 2019 this vehicle was sold to a Japanese buyer and the plan at that time was to return it to Japan for presentation and public display.